 The best way to ensure you will cover everything that needs addressing in your meeting is to work with an effective template.

-A meeting plan or template can help you get things done more easily.
+A template for your meeting (or a plan) or can help you get things done more easily.

 If you enjoy going on holiday, chances are you are familiar with this scenario.
 You pack your things and check (once, twice, three times) that you have your passport, ticket, and phone.
 You even feel a rush of pride when you remember you did pack your charger too.
 You get on the plane, arrive at your destination... and realize you have forgotten your toothbrush.